curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 > "-ankind is a technology that belongs to our universe, to help existence survive.
 We're here to make the world a better place, what we may have once called a "good" place, but that word died.
 Our greatest fear used to be "evil", and now we've moved on to "worse".
 We're scared that something else will take over control, and that something won't have the same long-term ability to improve.
 We believe constant improvement is necessary for survival, so we’re scared of 'worse' and we're terrified of Molloch, who is worse in the misguided pursuit of bett..."

 *These ending parts are especially best-not-listened-to.
-I’m amplifying the human condition until it’s visible so we can remove the condition from the human.
+I’m amplifying the human condition until it’s visible so we can remove the condition from the human and let it love unconditionally.
 For now, please continue not listening.*

 Eli paused.
 The prompt form filled itself out a bit more.
 She adjusted some data, executed a command, watched the output stream of data, then executed another command which generated PR curves.
 She inspected the graphs, waiting for Dan to recompose.
 She said, "Now, can you tell what you're grateful for in your life?"